 Cracker Barrel Vegan Stuffs altogether

 Eating vegan at the Old Country restaurant getting better day by day.
 The Impossible Sausage is a quite big deal, and with the huge selection of sides, you can have a decent meal there.
+Their salad selection is quite poor, not even close to an average fast-food place like Panera Bread.
 While they are using soybean oil, they share the same frier and cooking surface for all of the items.
 So, if the cross-contamination is a no-go for you, then Cracker Barrel is not for you.

 Frequently Asked Questions